 ERIN DAVIS received her degree in Arts Education with an emphasis on painting and drawing from the University of Utah.
 Through college, she did graphic design for SDI screen printing.
 Erin has taught art classes for various ages and ability levels at Tanner Dance for two years, including the Dancers with Disabilities classes.
 Erin specializes in mixed media and collage, and her work has been shown at the Rio Grande Art Gallery in Salt Lake City.

 KATIE DAVIS graduated from Brigham Young University with a Bachelor of Arts in Dance.
-She toured and performed with BYU’s Theatre Ballet Company and has worked extensively with many professional artists including Jay Jolly (Royal Ballet), Sarah Webb (Houston Ballet), and Summer Rattigan (SFCD).
-She was a finalist in Utah Regional Ballet’s competition of Choreography Design Project and has choreographed recently on the Body Logic Dance Company.
-Her recent performing has been with the Lyric Opera Ensemble, as a member of Wasatch Contemporary Dance Company, and is currently a member of Body Logic Dance Company.
-Katie loves teaching at Janet Gray Studio and as a member of the ballet faculty here at Tanner Dance!
+She toured and performed with the BYU Theatre Ballet Company and has worked extensively with many professional artists including Duncan Cooper (SF Ballet), John Corsa (Parsons Dance), and Summer Rattigan (SFCD).
+She was a finalist in Utah Regional Ballet’s competition of Choreography Design Project and at the Red Rock Dance Festival.
+She has also recently choreographed on the Body Logic Dance Company.
+Her recent performing has been with the Lyric Opera Ensemble, Wasatch Contemporary Dance Company, Body Logic Dance Company, and Dance Corsa.
+Katie has been teaching for five years in Utah and Nevada and recently completed the ABT National Teaching Curriculum.

 LINDSAY ERMIDIS grew up with a love of performing and always had a desire to teach.
 She attended Snow College on a dance scholarship and received an A.A. in 1997.
 Later, she attended the University of Utah Department of Modern Dance on the Haskell Endowment scholarship and graduated with a BFA.
 Lindsay has taught and choreographed for many high schools in the Salt Lake area and has taught at tanner dance for the past 12 years.
 Currently Lindsay is a dance specialist for the arts in education program and teaches the junior high studio class.